9 Reporting and support

 9.1 All lab members

-9.1.1 College of the Environment Resource List
+9.1.2 College of the Environment Resource List

 This list of resources, compiled by the College of the Environment, includes information on reporting and getting support for bias incidents, discrimination, and harassment.

-9.1.2 UW Bias Reporting Tool
+9.1.3 UW Bias Reporting Tool

 If you encounter or suspect incidents of bias, you are encouraged to use this tool to file a report, which will be reviewed by the UW’s Bias Incident Advisory Committee.
 Whenever possible, bias reports will be reviewed within two to four business days.
 Possible outcomes to reports are listed on the reporting tool webpage.

-9.1.3 Employee Assistance Program (UW employees only)
+9.1.4 Employee Assistance Program (UW employees only)

 The Washington State Employee Assistance Program (WA EAP) supports PEBB-eligible University of Washington employees and their household members to help identify and resolve personal concerns to promote individual and workplace wellbeing.
 WA EAP can connect individuals with free and confidential mental health counseling, legal services, financial counseling, and more.

-9.1.4 SafeCampus
+9.1.5 SafeCampus

 SafeCampus is the University of Washington’s violence-prevention and response program.
 SafeCampus supports students, staff, faculty, and community members in preventing violence.
 Call SafeCampus anytime—no matter where you work or study—to anonymously discuss safety and well-being concerns for yourself or others.

-9.1.5 Office of the Ombud
+9.1.6 Office of the Ombud

 The Office of the Ombud serves the UW community by providing high quality, client-focused services for preventing, managing, navigating and resolving conflict at the UW.
 Through active participation in the problem-solving process, clients develop the ability to prevent, manage, and resolve future conflicts.
 Read more about what to expect here.

-9.1.6 Civil Rights Investigation Office
+9.1.7 Civil Rights Investigation Office

 The Civil Rights Investigation Office investigates complaints made about University employees and students that raise concerns relating to civil rights such as protection from discrimination, harassment, retaliation, and sexual misconduct.
 The site provides information on campus resources and UW policies and procedures.
 Individuals can read an overview of the reporting process and/or speak with a confidential advocate to discuss their options.
 (Note: The University Complaint Investigation and Resolution Office [UCIRO] and the Title IX Investigation Office (TIXIO) are now collectively the Civil Rights Investigation Office.)

-9.1.7 Your Union
+9.1.8 Your Union

 UAW 4121 supports Academic Student Employees, Postdocs, and, most recently, Research Scientists and Engineers.
 UAW 4121 encourages members to contact them immediately whenever they have a concern, problem, or question about any aspect of their work.

-9.1.8 Environmental Health and Safety
+9.1.9 Environmental Health and Safety

-9.2.1 Husky HelpLine (UW students only)
+9.2.1 Husky HelpLine

 The HuskyHelpLine exists to give students access to same-day, confidential mental health and crisis intervention support.
 It is available 24-hours a day and in multiple languages.
 Students can connect with the HuskyHelpLine via phone (US & Canada: 206-616-7777 | abroad: 001-416-380-6578), online chat, or the Telus app.
 (Husky HelpLine is supported through Telus and was formally called MySSP.)

-9.2.2 College of the Environment Academic Grievance Procedures (CoENV students only)
+College of the Environment students only

 In the College of the Environment, faculty, mentors, and departmental leaders welcome student feedback, including criticisms and grievances.
 All grievances are respected and treated seriously.
 The College of the Environment Student Academic Grievance Procedures provide mechanisms for graduate and undergraduate students to address academic problems or grievances in an equitable, respectful, and timely manner.
 Academic grievances are those involving conflicts between students and faculty instructor(s) or mentor(s) with respect to differences arising within credit-bearing coursework, research, and/or mentoring while the students are registered at UW.